University bursaries for UK Undergraduate and PGCE students who started their studies in 2006-2010

 Questions about bursaries

-If you have further questions about bursaries and how they work, try looking at the frequently asked questions page.
-The following link will open in a new window:
+If you have further questions about bursaries and how they work, please contact the Fees and Funding team: